aliaspooryorik/Lazy-Loaded-Simple-Slideshow/README.md

 Yes, yet another jQuery slideshow plugin!
 I wrote this because I wanted a simple to use slideshow which would only load the aditional images if Javascript is enabled and the DOM is ready.
+You can also have custom HTML as a slide.

 ## Usage